slashdevslashurandom/gxter/README.md

 TOML-based text files.
 Use the following arguments to tell what the program should do:

+- `-c`, `--character-table`: Use a custom "character table" in order to convert between the game's internal encoding and UTF-8.
+This option is useful for non-standard releases of the games.

 - `-d`, `--decompile`: Read a GXT file, then output its contents on the screen or into a file specified by the `-o` parameter below.
   If this parameter is not specified, the program will assume the default